samyiin/IdentifierNameNormalization/README.md

 **Why/How does it work?
 Please look at the Explanation section below.**

+# Threats to Validity
+The first thing I notice, is that my framework of softword decomposition does not work for "made up words".
+Words such as "jsonify", which means change something to json format.
+Since this is a semantic parser, we are supoose to be able to identify such cases, since as human we understand this phrase.
+Or words such as "tokenizer", means the tool that tokenize something, (tokenize also is a made up word that means to convert something into tokens...).
+Other examples are "configurator", "validator".

+But my consideration here is that we are building this parser so that we can analyze the usage of natural language in my masters thesis.
+So in my thesis we didn't focus on the case of made up words in programming languages.
+Maybe this can be an interesting direction.
+But from a parsing word perspective, it is technically correct to parse jsonify to json (technical term) + ify (unidentifiable).

 # Explanation
 ## Table of Contents
 - [Naming conventions](#naming-conventions)